momentphp/docs/README.md

 # Services

 Put simply, a **service** is usually a PHP object that performs some sort of task such as sending emails, rendering templates or persisting information into a database.
 A **service container** (or dependency injection container) is a PHP object that manages the instantiation of services (with their dependencies).
-MomentPHP uses [Pimple][Pimple] service container.
+MomentPHP uses default service container provided by Slim - [Pimple][Pimple].
 You can register and retrieve services via `$app` object (passed around to various framework classes), which is an instance of `momentphp\App` class.

 To retrieve a service from container via `$app` object: